derek-knox/Coding-For-Designers/book/JavaScript/Keywords.md

 ### Reserved Keywords

 There is one reserved keyword in the snippet above.
-There are over forty reserved keywords in JavaScript.
+There are over forty in JavaScript.
 With our subset approach there are 10 that we care about.
 Listed alphabetically the are:

 1. `debugger`
 1. `else`